lynnfaraday/aresmush.com/tutorials/code/arg-parsers.md

 Under the hood, a parsers like `ArgParser.arg1_equals_arg2` is just a fancy regular expression that matches the pieces of the commands and assigns names to them (arg1 and arg2 in this case).  `cmd.parse_args` is a method that uses one of those fancy regexes and stores the results in an easily-accessed hash (args).

-> <i class="fa fa-exclamation-triangle"></i> **Note:** By default, **all** args will end up as `nil` if the command string doesn't match the intended format.
-In the example above, both property and value would be nil if you just passed "set x" instead of "set x=y".
-However, some of the arg parsers expressly allow optional args.
+{% include note.html content="By default, <b>all</b> args will end up as `nil` if the command string doesn't match the intended format.
+In the example above, both property and value would be nil if you just passed \"set x\" instead of \"set x=y\".
+However, some of the arg parsers expressly allow optional args." %}

 ## arg1_equals_arg2